pdee/pdee/doc/commands-python-mode.rst

 Goto beginning of line following end of clause.
   Returns position reached, if successful, nil otherwise.

-See also `py-down-clause': down from current definition to next beginning of clause below.
+See also ‘py-down-clause’: down from current definition to next beginning of clause below.

 py-forward-def-or-class
 -----------------------